 You'll find the CORC Web site at corc.hampshire.edu.
 Our Web pages contain a wealth of information to help you with internship, career, and graduate school planning.
-Included on this site are calendars for both CORC and Five College career events; information about developing an internship, finding a job, or preparing for graduate school; how-to guides for writing a résumé and cover letter; links to diversity resources; and links to information about a wide variety of career areas.
-On this Web site you will also find our subscription databases, such as MonsterTRAK, which features internships posted by CORC (including those from Hampshire alumni) and a select group of U.S. schools; Spotlight On Careers, which provides extensive information and job/internship links for over 30 career fields; and ArtJobOnline, a site devoted to employment in the arts; full- or part-time jobs, internships, grants, public art projects, residencies, etc.
+Included on this site are subscription databases that list current internship and job opportunities in many fields; calendars for both CORC and Five College career events; information about developing an internship, finding a job, and preparing for graduate school; how-to guides for writing a résumé and cover letter; links to diversity resources; and links to information about a wide variety of career areas.